British Malaya: Sungai Ujong, Negeri Sembilan

-When the British changed their non-interventionist policy in 1873 by replacing Sir Harry Ord with Sir Andrew Clarke as the new governor of the Straits Settlements, Dato' Kelana immediately realised that the British could strengthen his position in Sungai Ujong.
-Dato' Kelana wasted no time in contacting and lobbying the British in Malacca to support him.
-In April 1874, Sir Andrew Clarke seized Dato' Kelana's request as a means to build British presence in Sungai Ujong and Negeri Sembilan in general.
+When the British changed their non-interventionist policy in 1873 by replacing Sir Harry Ord with Sir Andrew Clarke as the Governor of the Straits Settlements, Dato' Kelana immediately realised that the British could strengthen his position in Sungai Ujong.
+Dato' Kelana contacted the British in Malacca and began and lobbying them to support him.
+In April 1874, Sir Andrew Clarke used Dato' Kelana's request as a means to build British presence in Sungai Ujong and Negeri Sembilan in general.
 Clarke acknowledged Dato' Kelana as the legitimate chief of Sungai Ujong.
 The British and Dato' Kelana signed a treaty which required Dato' Kelana to rule Sungai Ujong justly, protect traders, and prevent any anti-British action there.
 Dato' Bandar was not invited to sign the agreement and hence asserted that he was not bound by the agreement.
 Moreover, Dato' Bandar and the locals disapproved of the British presence in Sungai Ujong.
-This further made Dato' Kelana unpopular there.
+This furthered Dato' Kelana's unpopularity there.

 Soon, a company led by William A. Pickering, of the Chinese Protectorate from the Straits Settlements, was sent to Sungai Ujong to assess the situation.
 He recognised the predicament Dato' Kelana was in and reported back to the Straits Settlements.
 This prompted the British to send 160 soldiers to Sungai Ujong to help Pickering defeat Dato' Bandar.
 At the end of 1874, Dato' Bandar fled to Kepayang.
 Despite this defeat, the British paid him a pension and granted him asylum in Singapore.

 As the year progressed, British influence increased to the point that an assistant resident was placed there to advise and assist Dato' Kelana with the governance of Sungai Ujong.